Disabled Students' Allowances (DSA)

 - You get a comprehensive assessment of your study needs.

-- It could help pay for specialist equipment, for example a computer and software, a study support helper, additional costs such as printing costs and travel costs.
+- It could help pay for specialist equipment and assistive software, a study support helper, additional costs such as printing costs and travel costs.

 - DSA supplements any adjustments made by the Open University.